theelderemo/Project-Aura/LOG.md

 This document is a **living log** of experiments, outcomes, bugs, and insights discovered during the development of Project AURA.

 ---
+Project AURA: Experiment Log
+This document is a living log of experiments, outcomes, bugs, and insights discovered during the development of Project AURA.

 ## Log Entry: 2025-08-29